 Read More

 As a STAR participant, you will be expected to attend weekly STAR court sessions, remain in contact with probation and, perhaps most importantly, you must make every effort to remain clean and sober.
-In addition to random drug testing, you would also be expected to engage in some form of drug treatment or therapy, attend at least three 12 Step meetings per week, and seek employment or educational opportunities.
-At least once a month, the entire STAR program also participates in several hours of community […]..
+In addition to random drug testing, you are expected to engage in some form of drug treatment or therapy, attend at least three 12-Step meetings per week such as AA or NA, secure a sponsor, and seek employment or educational opportunities.
+At least once a month, the entire STAR program also participates […]..

 Read More

-In order to participate in STAR, you will need to resolve any pending violations with your sentencing judge before you begin our program.
-However, you may want to apply to STAR and observe court sessions before any violation hearing so that your sentencing judge may take this into consideration when determining what sanctions, if any, you should serve before commencing STAR.
-To observe in Los Angeles, STAR meets every Thursday afternoon at 1:45 p.m. with the Hon.
-Otis Wright, III and the Hon.
-Rozella A. […]..
+No. In order to participate in STAR, you will need to resolve any pending violations with your sentencing judge before you begin our program.
+However, you may want to apply to STAR and observe court sessions before any violation hearing or before your sentencing hearing for a violation so that your judge may take this into consideration when determining what sanctions, if any, you should serve before commencing STAR.
+To observe STAR, contact Joyce Delaney.
+In Los Angeles, STAR meets the first two Thursdays of […]..

 Read More